 A balance sheet report shows the business owners and managers how much equity lies in your business, how many assets your business owns, and what outstanding liabilities your business owes.
 The balance sheet falls in line with the accounting equation.
 This is another key financial statement that provides a snapshot of your company’s financial position as at a specific date.
 Just like taking a family portrait every Christmas and compiling a photo album, you can compare the “pictures” of your business, year to year to identify any changes.

 This is the final total of debits and credits must match in order to complete the reconciliation of your accounts.
 Bank recon is important because it allows you to detect fraud, prevent overdrafts, identify bank errors and forecast cash flow.

-- Break-even point – this is the sales volume at which a business can exactly cover its fixed and variable expenses.
+This is the sales volume at which a business can exactly cover its fixed and variable expenses.

-- Days Sales Outstanding – is a measure of the average number of days that it takes for accounts receivables to be collected.
+Days sales outstanding measures the average number of days that it takes for accounts receivables to be collected.
 This is a useful metric to keep a handle on because it impacts cash flow management.
 The formula is:

 (Accounts receivable ÷ Annual revenue) × Number of days in the year

 Every transaction affects two accounts: debit and credit.
 For every debit transaction entered in one account, there must be an equal credit transacted in another.
 The goal of this bookkeeping strategy is for all the debits to equal the amount of the credits.
 In the event the two totals do not match, the bookkeeping is out of balance and the error needs to be found and reconciled.
 As a benefit to this bookkeeping methodology, this allows you to anticipate your cash flow needs as it tracks accounts like inventory, accounts payable or accounts receivable.